Italian cruiser Trieste: Service history

 On 18 June 1935, Trieste temporarily relieved Trento as the divisional flagship.
 Mussolini took a short tour of Italian Libya from 10 to 12 March 1937, and Trieste was among the vessels to escort him.
 On 7 June, she took part in a major naval review held during the visit of German Field Marshal Werner von Blomberg.
 The ship became the 2nd Squadron flagship on 15 February 1938.
 On 5 May, another naval review was held in the Gulf of Naples, this time for the state visit of German dictator Adolf Hitler.
-On 12 October 1938, Trieste steamed out of Messina with the 10th Destroyer Squadron, bound for Cadiz, Spain.
+On 12 October 1938, Trieste steamed out of Messina with the 10th Destroyer Squadron, bound for Cádiz, Spain.
 There, they met four Italian merchant ships on 15 October, which embarked 10,000 members of the Corpo Truppe Volontarie (Corps of Volunteer Troops) that had been sent to support General Francisco Franco's Nationalist forces during the Spanish Civil War.
-The convoy left Cadiz on 16 October and arrived back in Naples on the 20th.
+The convoy left Cádiz on 16 October and arrived back in Naples on the 20th.
 On 17 May 1939, Trieste took part in another fleet review, this one for Prince Paul of Yugoslavia during his visit to Italy.
 From 5 to 19 June, Trieste joined the rest of the fleet in Livorno for the first celebration of Navy Day on 10 June.
 From October to December, the ship underwent a major refit, which included modifications to her armament and the installation of funnel caps.